shamika-tissera/webcam_server/README.md

 # Flask Based Web Camera Server

-### A simple Flask server that streams webcam video from the client to the server over HTTP.
+### A simple Flask server that enables streaming webcam video over HTTP.

 ## Installation
 ### Type the following command in the terminal to install the required packages.